ypark9/yopa.page/docs/BUILD_AND_DEPLOY.md

 ```

 `make release` runs promotion followed by CloudFront invalidation.
 Use it only
-from the approved deployment workflow after the same-commit plan has been
+after the same-commit plan has been reviewed and the production safety gate
-reviewed and the production approval gate has passed.
+has passed.

 ```sh
 make ENV=prod release